-I was doing this on an Ubuntu laptop, so while menus may vary slightly the process should be very similar.
-Also, I did this using a local virtual machine in VirtualBox, but using Bridged networking mode to simulate a remote server.
+I was doing this on an Ubuntu laptop, so while menus may vary slightly the process should be very similar regardless of OS.
+Also, I did this using a local VirtualBox virtual machine, using Bridged networking mode to simulate a remote server.
 In Zend Studio I had a project created with the Zend Framework Skeleton Application, and created a virtualhost in the virtual environment that mirrored that.

-NOTE: If the desire is to use a local server the setup is similar.
+NOTE: If the desire is to use a local server the setup is much simpler.

-While this post doesn’t cover how to install Zend Debugger or Xdebug, ensure these are set up correctly.
+While this post doesn’t cover how to install Zend Debugger or Xdebug, ensure one of these are set up correctly.
 Also, ensure the debugger of choice “knows” where to find the IDE to be debugging from.
-Zend Debugger can try to do this automatically, or an IP can be manually specified with Xdebug.
+Zend Debugger can try to do this automatically, or an IP can be manually specified within Zend Debugger or Xdebug.
 Also, if using Zend Debugger ensure the IP of the client is added to the whitelist.
 More on how to verify this IP from the client later.